Euclid's Elements

 3. then the property holds for all numbers.

-Euclid does not use the principle of mathematical induction, but he does implicitly use a similar property of numbers, namely, that any decreasing sequence of numbers is finite.
-That property is known as the "descending chain condition."
-It's closely realated to the "well-ordering principle" which says that any nonempty set of numbers contains a least number.
+Euclid does not use the principle of mathematical induction, but he does use a equivalent similar principle for numbers, namely, that any decreasing sequence of numbers is finite.
+That property is sometimes known as the descending chain condition.
+It’s closely related to the well-ordering principle which says that any nonempty set of numbers contains a least number.

 The Dedekind/Peano axioms for numbers